 - 579. PEDIATRIC AUDIOLOGY.
 3 cr.
 The principles of audiological assessment and rehabilitation of the pediatric population.
 Prerequisite: 480 or equivalent. - 581.
-PRACTICUM-SITE II.
+INTERNSHIP-SCHOOL SITE.
 1-6 cr.
-Students are assigned to work with communicatively handicapped individuals at approved settings.
+Students are assigned to work with individuals with communication disorders at approved settings.
 The student must accumulate the clinical clock hours required by the American Speech-Language-Hearing Association.
-Practicum for this course must be at a site different from that used for CODI 576, 582, and 586.
-Prerequisite: 576 and Permission of Instructor. - 582.
-STUDENT TEACHING-SITE III.
-9 cr.
-Directed observation and participation in the assessment and remediation of communicative disorders at approved educational settings.
-Students must accumulate the clinical clock hours required by the Board of Elementary and Secondary Education.
-Practicum for this course must be at a site different from that used for CODI 576, 581, and 586.
-Prerequisite: 581 and Permission of Instructor. - 586.
-INTERNSHIP-SITE IV.
+Practicum for this course must be at a site different from that used for CODI 576 and 586.
+Prerequisite: 576 and Permission of Instructor. - 586.
+INTERNSHIP-MEDICAL/REHABILITATION SITE.
 1-6 cr.
-Students are placed in approved off-campus settings to work with communicatively disordered individuals.
+Students are placed in approved off-campus settings to work with individuals with communication disorders.
 The student must accumulate the clinical clock hours required by the American Speech-Language-Hearing Association.
-Practicum for this course must be at a site different from that used for CODI 576, 581, and 582.
-Prerequisite; 581 and Permission of Instructor. - 591.
-DIRECTED STUDY.
+Practicum for this course must be at a site different from that used for CODI 576 and 581.
+Prerequisite; 576 and Permission of Instructor. - 591.
+RESEARCH PROJECT.
 1-6 cr.
 Individual study in A. Speech Pathology; B. Language Pathology; C. Audiology.
 Maximum of 6 hours of Directed Study can be applied to any graduate degree.
 Prerequisite: Approval of Department Head - 596.
 CLINICAL SUPERVISION IN COMMUNICATIVE DISORDERS.
 3 cr.
 The principles of supervision and the application of supervisory processes in communicative disorders for students, support personnel, and new and experienced professionals.
 Prerequisite: Previous clinical experience. - 599.
 THESIS.
 1-6 cr.
 Grades of CR (Credit) or NC (No Credit) will be awarded.